glandfried/inequality/README.md

 # Inequality dynamics

+Note: "For income, many countries report time series of mean and median values, whose growth rates can be computed and will resemble g-ave and g-typ" (From [paper](https://doi.org/10.1111/j.1740-9713.2016.00918.x)).

+**TODO:**
+- Test to what extent the median continues to approximate DDP as the process stop being multiplicative.

 **Note: we will show some of the math that is left implicit in the original [post](https://ergodicityeconomics.com/2020/02/26/democratic-domestic-product/)**

 Evolutionary and economic process are essentially temporary process.